grame-cncm/faustdoc/src/manual/syntax.md

 };
 ```

-the following will ensure an absence of conflicts :
+the following will ensure an absence of conflicts:

 ```
 fl = library("filters.lib");